eikehmueller/ma32070/lectures/Notes.md

 =
 \begin{pmatrix}
 1 \\ 0
-\end{pmatrix}
+\end{pmatrix}\qquad:eqn:perturbed_system
 $$
 It is easy to see that the solution of the perturbed problem is $x_0=-\frac{1}{1+10^{-20}}$, $x_1=+\frac{1}{1+10^{-20}}$, which is very close to the solution of the unperturbed system.

-Let us solve the perturbed system numerically.
+Let us solve the perturbed system in @eqn:perturbed_system numerically.
 For this, we write it as

 $$
 \begin{aligned}